10 State Parks That Are Even Better Than National Parks, Experts Say

 And it can be the perfect option if you're taking a family vacation, according to Christina Grance, travel writer for Live a Wilder Life.
 "The bizarre landscape of goblin-like hoodoos and sandstone rock formations make for an otherworldly experience that kids and the young at heart will enjoy," she explains.

-Children will also enjoy the 2.4-mile hike to Goblin's Lair or having "the most epic game of hide and go seek" in the Valley of the Goblins, she says.
+Children will also enjoy the 2.4-mile hike to Goblin's Lair or having "the most epic game of hide and go seek" in the Valley of the Goblins, Grance adds.

 Looking for a destination on the East Coast?
-You might want to check out Silver Springs State Park in Silver Springs, Florida.
+You might want to check out Silver Springs State Park in Central Florida.
 The allure here is the wildlife and the crystal clear waters, which you can observe when taking one of the park's famed glass-bottom boat tours.

 According to professional nature photographer Jeremy Janus, the turquoise waters are "mesmerizing," regardless of whether you're paddleboarding, kayaking, or taking a boat tour.

-Just north of Florida, you can find another beautiful state park in the Georgia mountains.
-Cloudland Canyon State Park is a destination for adventurers, offering different cliffs, caves, canyons, waterfalls, and creeks for you to explore.
-If the Grand Canyon is just a bit out of reach travel-wise, Rebecca Deitsch, from the travel blog Day Trip Queen, suggests that you can't really go wrong with this Georgia park.
+Cloudland Canyon State Park also outshines its national counterparts.
+Situated in the mountains of Northwest Georgia, this state park is a destination for adventurers, offering different cliffs, caves, canyons, waterfalls, and creeks for you to explore.
+If the Grand Canyon is just a bit out of reach travel-wise, Rebecca Deitsch, from the travel blog Day Trip Queen, says you can't really go wrong with this mountainous park.

 "Cloudland Canyon isn't anywhere near as big as the Grand Canyon, but in a way that makes it even more fun, because you can explore it more easily!"
 Deitsch explains.
 "I recommend hiking the West Rim Loop Trail to get the views and then connecting to the Waterfalls Trail, which will take you down into the heart of the canyon to two waterfalls."